dartmouth-cs98/classy-fe/README.md

 * Tailwind CSS

 ## Styling
-Currently, the project uses a mix of CSS modules, tailwind, and a typography library.
-By the end of next term, we hope to standardize styling for consistency.
+Currently, the project uses a mix of CSS modules, tailwind, and a typography library made using styled-components.

-## Author
+## Authors
 * Vi N Tran
 * Henry Kim
 * Alex Feng
 * Gyuri Hwang
 * Alyssa Anderson

+## Contributions
+Our current repo includes many generated files.
+These include node/yarn-generated files (node_modules, yarn.lock, package-lock.json) and scraper-generated files (tsv, csv, txt).
+For a more accurate representation of contributions, see our [filtered repo](https://github.com/alxfngg/filtered-classyfe/graphs/contributors?from=2022-10-16&to=2023-03-11&type=a) which is a duplicate of this repo, but generated files have been removed from the filtered repo's history.